Staying at home is hard to do if you don't have a home.

 - If you got evicted, you would become homeless — or you'd move into shared, close quarters.

 - You understand that you must still make rent.

-- You understand that after the order ends on Dec.
-31, your landlord can ask for all missed payments and evict you.
+- You understand that after the order ends, your landlord can ask for all missed payments and evict you.

 If you're able to certify each of these points, you must sign a declaration and provide it to your landlord or property owner.
 You can find the form here.